Last Man Standing (American TV series): Development and casting

-Last Man Standing first appeared on ABC's development slate in late 2010 when writer Jack Burditt received a put pilot commitment from the network under the original title Man Up.
+Last Man Standing first appeared on ABC's development slate in late 2010 when writer Jack Burditt received a put pilot commitment from ABC under the original title Man Up.
 In January 2011, ABC green-lighted production of a pilot episode under the title Last Days of Man.
 On February 18, Tim Allen, who had been attached to the potential series from the beginning, officially joined the project in the lead role.
 At the end of March, Nancy Travis joined the cast in the leading female role as Allen's "smart and loving wife who doesn't miss much".
 Soon thereafter, Héctor Elizondo came on board in a supporting role as the boss to Allen's character.

 Shooting schedule

 On May 13, 2011, ABC picked up the pilot for the 2011–2012 television season under the new title Last Man Standing.
 On May 17, 2011, ABC announced that the series would air on Tuesday nights at 8 Eastern/7 Central.
 It debuted on October 11, 2011, with the first two episodes airing in a one-hour premiere.

 On November 3, 2011, the series was picked up for a full season of twenty-two episodes.
 On January 12, 2012, the order was increased to twenty-four episodes.

 On May 11, 2012, ABC renewed the series for a second season set to air in the 2012–2013 season in November.